 Perla Ösp Ásgeirsdóttir is Managing Director of Risk Management.

-From 2005 to 2010 Perla worked for the Central Bank of Iceland.
-Her responsibilities at the Central Bank included monitoring financial undertakings and markets, as well as developing risk models for the Icelandic financial market.
-Perla worked for the Special Investigation Commission of the Icelandic parliament Althing in 2009.
+Perla worked for the Central Bank of Iceland in 2005-2010.
+While at the Central Bank, Perla worked on monitoring financial undertakings and markets, as well as developing risk models for the Icelandic financial market.
+Perla worked for the Special Investigation Commission of Althingi in 2009.

-Internal Audit assesses the corporate governance, risk management and supervisory practices at Landsbankinn.
-Examinations by Internal Audit are intended, among other things, to provide reasonable assurance that the Bank is achieving its targets for efficiency, safeguarding assets, and reliability of information – and that it complies with laws and rules.
+Internal Audit evaluates governance, risk management and internal control measures at Landsbankinn.
+Reviews by Internal Audit are among other things intended to provide adequate assurance that the Bank can achieve its goals on efficiency, safeguarding of assets, accuracy of data and its compliance with laws and rules.

-The role of Compliance is to provide Landsbankinn's employees with instruction and advice on the implementation of legislation and to limit as far as possible the Bank's compliance risk.
-Compliance is also responsible for measures to prevent money laundering and terrorist financing.
+The Compliance function provides Landsbankinn's employees with instruction and advice on legislation on securities transactions, monitors compliance with the law and minimises in so far as possible the Bank’s compliance risk.
+Compliance is also responsible for measures against money laundering and terrorist financing.